libera-nutrition/gerd-notes/README.md

 4. Do not excessively consume NSAID painkillers such ibuprofen or others, especially if on an empty stomach or an insufficiently-full stomach.
 They are associated with a substantial increase in acid, also with ulcers if used chronically.
 Occasional use after food on a full stomach is fine in this regard.
 5. Do not consume alcohol regularly as it is notorious for worsening reflux and for increasing the risk of upper gastrointestinal cancers.
 Sufficiently infrequent consumption may be tolerable.
 6. Contrary to popular advice for reflux, consider not raising the head of your bed at all.
 Although raising the head while sleeping does help with reflux while in bed, it absolutely can misalign the spine, resulting in chronic lower back pain which subsequently also manifests as referred leg pain.
+7. Do not eat food in disposable cardboard plates or boxes that may very well continue to be lined with PFAS for years to come.
+These plates feel unusually smooth to touch for cardboard.
+Prefer a regular ceramic, glass, or steel plate instead as these are food-safe materials that will not expose you to toxins such as PFAS, microplastics, nanoplastics, phthalates, or bisphenols.
+This will not help with reflux, but it will help contribute to stomach health, with the alternative risking chronic low-grade stomach pain and inflammation.

 ## DOs
 ### Diet